In a previous guide, we wrote about how there is no way to tell if an HTTP request came via AJAX or not.

 In the code above, we:

-- Created a cURL handle to the URL that receives the AJAX request.
+- Created a cURL handle for the URL that receives the AJAX request.

 - After that, we spoofed the X-Requested-With header by setting a custom header.